 If you’re going to want to take photos of yourself while traveling alone (or of you and your travel buddies together) then I cannot recommend a camera remote enough!
 It’s probably my #1 camera accessory.

 In fact most of the photos of me that you’ll see on Instagram were taken with my remote because I feel so awkward asking people to take photos for me.

 You’ll need to get a remote that’s compatible with your camera – I use a Canon RC-6 with my 5D Mark II camera.

-I basically only travel with a tripod when I know I’ll be taking photos at night or trying to capture the Northern Lights.
+I basically only travel with my tripod when I know I’ll be taking photos at night or trying to capture the northern lights.
 Otherwise I’ll just balance my camera on my backpack or a rock or something.

 I did love traveling with my compact joby tripod as it’s so lightweight and versatile, but now my camera and lens are too heavy for the one I have – though I think they now make a version for heavier cameras, so maybe I will check that out and report back!

 I film most of my videos on my DJI Osmo Pocket.
 I love that it’s tiny so I can take it with me anywhere, plus it’s discreet so I don’t feel embarrassed filming in crowds, and it has a gimbal so the footage is super smooth.
 And the quality is really good!
 I’ve used a lot of different video cameras in the past, but this has definitely been the best.